With so many amazing theme parks in Orlando, it’s no wonder Central Florida is known as the theme park capital of the world.

 See Full Details: Guide to Animal Kingdom

-Theme Parks in Orlando: Universal
+Theme Parks in Orlando:

 Muscling in on Disney’s patch, Universal opened the doors to Universal Studios Florida, a brand new movie centric world, in 1990.
 Islands of Adventure followed in 1999.
 Harry Potter flew in on his Nimbus in 2010 and both Universal parks have soared ever since.
+Epic Universe is the latest addition to Universal, set to open in May 2025.

 See Full Details: Guide to Universal Orlando